mootools/mootools-more/Docs/Interface/HtmlTable.Select.md

 ### Events

-* rowFocus - callback to execute when a row is selected.
+* rowFocus - callback to execute when a row is selected; passed the *tr* of the selected row, and the collection of selected rows
-* rowUnfocus - callback to execute when a row is deselected.
+* rowUnfocus - callback to execute when a row is deselected; passed the *tr* of the unselected row, and the collection of selected rows

 ### Example